-Hurricane Season Collides With Coronavirus, As Communities Plan For Dual Emergencies
+Hurricane Season Collides With Pandemic As Communities Plan For Dual Emergencies

 "We definitely can lean on the government to some extent but we have to take personal responsibility as well," she says.
 People should make sure they have what they need to shelter in place, for a hurricane and a pandemic, she adds.

 Robin Rokobauer of Cocoa Beach considered staying put this year.
 But she believes she will have to evacuate in order to best protect her mother.
-She feels fortunate that Brevard County has had a relatively small number of coronavirus cases at some 400, including 12 deaths.
+She feels fortunate that Brevard County has had a relatively small number of coronavirus cases at some 400, including 12 COVID-19 deaths.
 Already, she is checking with hotels, looking for those with a kitchenette so that she can prepare meals in the room.

 "I hope that we don't have any" hurricanes, Rokobauer says.
 "I mean, we've been through a lot this year."